rgeissen/trusted-data-agent/README.md

 ## Core Principles: A Superior Approach

-The Trusted Data Agent transcends typical data chat applications by delivering a seamless and powerful experience based on six core principles:
+The Uderia Platform transcends typical data chat applications by delivering a seamless and powerful experience based on six core principles:

 ### 🚀 Actionable
 Go from conversational discovery to a production-ready, automated workflow in seconds.
 The agent's unique two-in-one approach means your interactive queries can be immediately operationalized via a REST API, eliminating the friction and redundancy of traditional data operations.
 What once took data experts weeks is now at your fingertips.

 ### 🔍 Transparent
 Eliminate the "black box" of AI.
-The Trusted Data Agent is built on a foundation of absolute trust, with a Live Status Window that shows you every step of the agent's thought process.
+The Uderia Platform is built on a foundation of absolute trust, with a Live Status Window that shows you every step of the agent's thought process.
 From the initial high-level plan to every tool execution and self-correction, you have a clear, real-time view, leaving no room for guesswork.

 ### ⚡ Efficient
 Powered by the intelligent Fusion Optimizer, the agent features a revolutionary multi-layered architecture for resilient and cost-effective task execution.
 Through strategic and tactical planning, proactive optimization, and autonomous self-correction, the agent ensures enterprise-grade performance and reliability.